 This makes it nearly impossible to take in by yourself.
 I’ve found the album works well as a social experience, where people can look at each other and understand they are not alone in their shock.
 Such is the case with so-bad-it’s-good art—when you attempt to take it in alone, sooner or later you come up against the crushing reality that you’ve spent 90 minutes consuming garbage you’ll never get back—but this is also why the so-bad-it’s-good phenomenon lends itself well to visual media.
 Legendarily terrible films have long been a staple of pop culture and are adored in their own way.
 One need only recall classic science-fiction movies from the 1950s, or Youtube clips from Troll 2, Silent Night, Deadly Night, Showgirls, or any number of films that are revered for their campy, over-the-top awfulness to understand that bad films make great memes.

 This is not the case with music.
 There are very few pieces of music that are shared for their abject and hilarious horribleness.
 Metallica’s St. Anger may be one of the most hated albums ever recorded, but you won’t get any Facebook invites to ironic St. Anger listening parties.
 Why not?
 After all, music almost certainly has an equally prominent cultural role to film and television, so we should be able to celebrate its failures with the same ironic glee that we do its visual counterparts.
-The answer is two-fold: first, without a visual component, music is generally either consumed as atmosphere—at parties or and work, situations where it’s pushed to the brain’s background—or it’s meant to be absorbed in solitude, where it’s difficult to bear something terrible for very long, no matter how funny it may be.
+The answer is two-fold: first, without a visual component, music is generally either consumed as atmosphere—at parties or at work, situations where it’s pushed to the brain’s background—or it’s meant to be absorbed in solitude, where it’s difficult to bear something terrible for very long, no matter how funny it may be.

 The second part is that it’s really hard to fuck up music.
-Following the most basic laws of composition will render even an amateur a song at least adequate enough to just be “boring.”
+Following the most basic laws of composition will render even an amateur song at least adequate enough to just be “boring.”
 Truly “awful/great” records need to be so far outside the box, you might be tempted to think of them as works of genius.
 The Shaggs’ Philosophy of the World is such a record.
 It’s so arhythmic, so bafflingly incompetent at every level, it made fans out of the likes of Kurt Cobain and Frank Zappa, the latter of whom joked it was “better than the Beatles.”
 (Sound familiar?)
 Another, more recent addition to the “awful/great” canon is Farrah Abraham’s My Teenage Dream Ended, the audio companion to her autobiography of the same name.
 That record features Abraham making dark dubstep while shrieking lyrics so heavily autotuned they’re rendered incomprehensible gibberish, but damned if it isn’t fun trying to adjust your ear to Abraham’s wildly-untrained musical sensibility.
 And then there’s something like Rebecca Black’s “Friday,” whose staying power hinges on the maddening catchiness of the tune and the relatable inanity of its lyrics.
 There will always be Fridays followed by Saturdays, with Sundays coming afterwards, and Rebecca Black will be relevant every weekend until you die.

 All of these atrocities share a tragic narrative that makes them canonically terrible-yet-wonderful works of art.
 The Shaggs were an all-girl group forced to perform by their father, who believed his mother had predicted his daughters’ rise to stardom.
 Abraham, one of the more notorious cast members of MTV's high school pregnancy reality drama Teen Mom, wrote a book chronicling her life following the death of her daughter’s father, and while she is generally not well thought of, the pain of that experience seeped its way into her totally bonkers album, whether she admits it or not.
 And the Rebecca Black fiasco is nothing without the controversial, arguably exploitative tactics of the ARK Music Factory, which takes money from the rich parents of girls and gives them utter dreck with the promise it will help their pop career—only, in the case of Black (and to varying degrees, everyone else who has given their money to ARK), they made her a meme.